 Just because Surface Duo was designed to get you to work hard, doesn’t mean you can’t play hard on it too.
 And if you want to play hard, you’ll probably want to connect a controller to your Surface Duo.

-Have a controller connected will allow you to set Surface Duo down, get comfortable, and connect your favorite controller to it.
+Having a controller connected will allow you to set Surface Duo down, get comfortable, and play your favorite games in a more familiar manner.
 Here’s how.

 Xbox Wireless Controller